Choosing the best brand name can have a major impact on your small business.

-Having a custom domain name for your store is mission-critical, though you shouldn’t let your search for the mythical “perfect” domain name cause you to procrastinate—everything is open to change, including your domain name.
-However, there is value in picking a solid domain name that properly represents your brand from the start, so it’s a decision that warrants some thought.
+Having a custom domain name for your store is mission critical, though you shouldn’t let your search for the mythical “perfect” domain name cause you to procrastinate—everything is open to change, including your domain name.
+However, there is value in picking a solid domain name that properly represents your brand and makes a good first impression, so it’s a decision that warrants some thought.

-You might also consider selling on Amazon, eBay, Etsy or another third-party marketplace in addition to your own Shopify store.
-Even if that’s not in the plan, it’s a good idea to check your business name idea on popular ecommerce sites to make sure the names are available to you, and so that customers don’t confuse you with another existing business.
+You might also consider selling on Amazon, eBay, Etsy, or another third-party marketplace in addition to your own online store.
+Even if that’s not in the plan, it’s smart to check your shop name idea on popular ecommerce sites to make sure the name is available to you and so customers don’t confuse you with another existing business.

 4. Get creative with your domain name

-If the .com for your chosen name isn’t available, don’t fret: You still have the option of using a different TLD.
+If the .com for your chosen name isn’t available, don’t fret—you still have the option of using a different top-level domain.
 The reason .com is the gold standard is that everyone recognizes it, but that doesn’t rule out other TLDs, which are becoming more commonplace as great .com options continue to dwindle.
-And you can always grab the .com after your business has generated some traction.

-When they first launched, Shopify store Tattly decided to go with a .ly domain making it www.tatt.ly.
-Since then, they’ve been able to purchase tattly.com, which is where their site currently lives.
+When it first launched, Shopify store Tattly decided to go with a .ly domain: tatt.ly.
+More recently, it was able to purchase tattly.com, which is where its site currently lives.

 While some search engine experts believe Google isn’t as friendly to lesser-known domains, you should still be able to rank just as high as a .com if you have a high-quality site with a good user experience.
 Plus, going with a snazzy domain is far more unique.